-- 3.17 The staff complement of the team is currently 3.8 FTE, including the Internal Audit and Risk Manager who has a range of responsibilities including the management and supervision of the team, planning work, development of the service, servicing Committees, overseeing risk management, overseeing the work of a Corporate Investigations Officer and participating in the preparation of the annual governance statement.
-On the basis that all posts are filled and allowing for overheads for holidays, training, administration and the like, some 793 working days are available to be allocated for the 2022/23 year.
-This time is spread over a number of headings, principally audit projects but also work related to governance and risk management.
-However, recently the Internal Audit Service has been asked to also provide Business Continuity Support to the Council.
-It is anticipated that some additional staff resources will be provided, however this will require additional time for management and supervision. - 3.18 Priority areas have been determined by internal audit and are listed in Appendices 2 and 3. - 3.19 The Public Sector Internal Audit Standards requires the Audit and Risk Manager to consider whether or not the audit staffing resources are sufficient to meet the audit needs of the organisation, and where it is believed that the level of resources may impact adversely on the provision of the annual internal audit opinion, to draw that to the attention of the Committee.
-Demands on the Internal Audit Service have increased over a number of years, and it is expected this will continue.
-A review of the staffing establishment for the Internal Audit Service has recently been completed, and additional staff resources in the form of an Assistant Auditor have been agreed.
-It is hoped that this additional resource will be sufficient to meet the needs of the Council, Moray IJB and the Grampian Valuation Joint Board.
+- 3.17 The staff complement of the team is currently 3.8 FTE, including the Audit and Risk Manager who has a range of responsibilities, including the management and supervision of the team, planning work, development of the service, servicing Committees, overseeing the development of business continuity and risk management arrangements and supervising the duties of the Corporate Investigations Officer.
+On the basis that all posts are filled and allowing for overheads for holidays, training, administration and the like, some 790 working days are available to be allocated for the 2023/24 year.
+This time is spread over a number of headings, principally audit projects but also work related to governance, business continuity and risk management.
+In addition, the Audit and Risk Manager has been appointed as the Chief Internal Auditor for the Moray Growth Deal.
+This requires an overview of the internal audit activity undertaken by partner organisations, in addition to a commitment to reviewing systems and practices on a regular basis. - 3.18 Priority areas have been determined by internal audit and are listed in Appendices 2 and 3.

-3.20 In considering the sufficiency of the audit coverage, Committee is reminded that the responsibility for developing and maintaining a sound control environment rests with management and not with Internal Audit.
-It should also be noted that Internal Audit is not the only scrutiny activity within the Council, with services challenged through other mechanisms including external inspection and performance management reporting.
+- 3.19 The Public Sector Internal Audit Standards require the Audit and Risk Manager to consider whether or not the audit staffing resources are sufficient to meet the audit needs of the organisation and where it is believed that the level of resources may adversely impact the provision of the annual internal audit opinion, to draw that to the attention of the Committee.
+Demands on the Internal Audit Service have increased over the years, and it is expected this will continue.
+After a review of the staffing establishment, the Council agreed that the Internal Audit Service required additional staff resources in the form of an Assistant Auditor.
+Unfortunately, due to the current financial climate, the decision to progress with this appointment has been deferred for a year.
+As the Audit and Risk Manager, I am therefore concerned that available resources will be sufficient to meet the needs of the Council, Moray IJB and the Grampian Valuation Joint Board. - 3.20 In considering the sufficiency of the audit coverage, Committee is reminded that the responsibility for developing and maintaining a sound control environment rests with management and not with Internal Audit.

-4. SUMMARY OF IMPLICATIONS
+4 SUMMARY OF IMPLICATIONS